mmuratarat/mmuratarat.github.io/_posts/2019-08-06-ensemble-learning-details-examples.md

 This makes decision trees susceptible to high variance if they are not pruned.
 This high variance can be harnessed and reduced by creating multiple trees with different samples of the training dataset (different views of the problem) and combining their predictions.
 This approach is called bootstrap aggregation or bagging for short.

-A limitation of bagging is that the same greedy algorithm is used to create each tree, meaning that it is likely that the same or very similar split points will be chosen in each tree making the different trees very similar (trees might be correlated).
+A limitation of bagging is that the same greedy algorithm is used to create each tree, meaning that it is likely that the same or very similar split points will be chosen in each tree when there is one dominant variable, making the different trees very similar (trees might be correlated).
 This, in turn, makes their predictions similar, mitigating the variance originally sought.

 We can modify the tree-growing procedure.
 We can force the decision trees to be different by limiting the features that the greedy algorithm can evaluate at each split point when creating the tree, **BE CAREFUL!** not for each tree, but for each split (node) of each tree.
-Each tree gets the full set of features but at each node, only a random subset of features is considered.
+Each tree gets the full set of features but at each node, only a random subset of features is considered (some of the ensemble members will not even have access to this dominant variable that we mentioned above).
 This is called the Random Forest algorithm.
 Random Forests algorithm is a classifier based on primarily two methods: (1) Bagging, and (2) Random subspace method.
+Random sampling of both observations and variables cause the individual trees to be less correlated and can therefore result in larges variance reduction compared to bagging.
+It should be noted however that this random perturbation of the training procedure will increase both the bias and the variance of each *individual* tree.
+That being said, experience has shown that the reduction in correlation is the dominant effect so that the overall prediction loss is often reduced.

 Each individual tree is grown on a bootstrap sample using Binary Recursive Partitioning (BRP).
 In random forests, the BRP algorithm starts by randomly selecting a subset of candidate variables and evaluating all possible splits of all candidate variables.
 A binary partitioning of the data is then created using the best split.
 The algorithm proceeds recursively by, within each parent partition, again randomly selecting a subset of variables, evaluating all possible splits, and creating two child partitions based on the best split.
 In sum, random forests uses random feature selection at each node of each tree, and each tree is built on a bootstrap sample.